 2 December 2017 – It’s funny how a song can sometimes trigger a memory of a certain time and place…

-Take “Rhythm of Love” by the Plain White T’s for example: hearing the song transports me back to San Francisco in 2012, at a time when it seemed to be all over the airwaves there (even though the song was released in 2010).
+Take “Rhythm of Love” by the Plain White T’s for example: hearing the song transports me back to San Francisco in 2012, at a time when it seemed to be all over the airwaves there.
 Then there’s “The Ketchup Song”, which reminds me of a trip to the island of Langkawi, but also unfortunately reminds me of “The Ketchup Song” (note that someone had decided it was a good idea to play it on a continuous loop on the speaker system during our three hour ferry ride from Langkawi to Penang).

 Quite a few steps up from a song titled after a condiment is one titled after the breakfast staple of many a backpacker in Southeast Asia: “Banana Pancakes”, by singer-songwriter and musician Jack Johnson.
 The song (which started out as a joke between Johnson and his wife but has since become one of his most popular hits) is a a simple, feel-good ditty about a man saying to his wife, “hey look, it’s raining outside so let’s just sleep in, pretend like it’s the weekend and I’ll go make us some banana pancakes later”.

 That song will now, and will quite possibly in the foreseeable future, remind me of Hoi An.